DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-28-changing-how-induction-tutors-add-themselves-as-a-mentor.md

 However, induction tutors can still add themselves as a mentor by using the “Add mentor” flow, and entering their own details.

-When this happens, we now present them with an interstitial screen advising them that the two roles are separate.
+When this happens, we now present them with a page advising them that the two roles are separate.
 They can then choose whether or not to continue.

 ![Screenshot with the title “Are you sure you want to add yourself as a mentor?”](are-you-sure-you-want-to-add-yourself-as-a-mentor.png)